Take Your Bike on the Bus and the Bike Boat

 Bowness - Ambleside - Grasmere

-The open-top Lakeland Experience bus can carry 2 bikes through the heart of the Central Lakes.
+The Lakeland Experience (open-top in during the summer months) bus can carry 2 bikes through the heart of the Central Lakes.

 X33 - The Lakeland Explorer